-One World Trade Centre or Freedom Tower – the Tallest Building in New York and America and is really very beautiful.
+The Tallest Building in New York and America and is really very beautiful.
 On a clear day, the blue of the building matches the blue sky perfectly and it seems to climb up forever.
 This is one building that will really make you feel small.

 Failing that if you want to get up high you’ll have to pay read my guide to the best observation decks here

 A place of quiet reflection and remembrance.
 The 9/11 Memorial is a place every visitor should take the time to visit.
-The Terror attacks that took place that day are etched in New York’s history now. and visiting the fountains is something we should all do.
+The Terror attacks that took place that day are etched in New York’s history and visiting the fountains is something we should all do.
 It is not a joyful experience but an important one.

-Don’t expect to be alone, though, the walk way does get very busy.
+Don’t expect to be alone, though, the walkway does get very busy.
 Oh and watch out for cycles.

 The Museums are very good value for the money.
 So if you can afford the fee you probably should pay.
 But if it really is beyond your budget feel free to use the discounted entry as we should all be entitled to view these wonders.
-The queues for pay what you like tickets are normally very long.
+The queues for the pay-what-you-like tickets are normally very long.